Maarten van der Weijden: Swimming career

 Van der Weijden had his own website named "Maarten van der Weijden zwemt tegen kanker" (Maarten van der Weijden swims against cancer) where he informed his fans about his life and his career.
 He also collected more money for cancer research.
 He won another World Cup race in Rosario, Argentina in January 2007.
 At the end of the World Cup calendar he finished in second position overall and during the 2007 World Championships over 10 km he finished seventh.

-His aim was to become World Champion and he fulfilled this aim when he won the 25 km at the 2008 World Championships in Seville.
-He also won a bronze medal at the 5 km there and became fourth at the 10 km.
-This result qualified him for the 10 km open water marathon race at the 2008 Summer Olympics in Beijing.
-There he won the gold medal on 21 August, narrowly edging out David Davies of Great Britain.
+His aim was to become World Champion, which he achieved when he won the 25 km at the 2008 World Championships in Seville.
+He also won a bronze medal in the 5 km and finished fourth in the 10 km, the latter result qualifying him for the 10 km open water marathon at the 2008 Summer Olympics.
+In Beijing, he won the Olympic gold medal in the 10 km, narrowly edging out David Davies of Great Britain.

 He announced the end of his professional swimming career during his acceptance speech as Dutch Sportsman of the year in 2008.

 On 22–23 May 2017, in Amsterdam, Van der Weijden attempted to break the world record for 24 hours swimming.
 He finished the nonstop swimming marathon, but he did not succeed in breaking the world record of 102 kilometers.
 He completed 99.5 kilometers in 24 hours.
 With this achievement he collected €8,500 for the benefit of cancer research.
-In March 2018 he tried to break the world record again: he succeeded. by swimming 102.8 kilometers in 24 hours.
+In March 2018 he tried to break the world record again: he succeeded by swimming 102.8 kilometers in 24 hours.